jbush001/NyuziProcessor/software/apps/quakeview/README.md

 compressed PVS array and marks the BSP nodes that it references.
 It then walks the BSP tree again, traversing surfaces from front to back.
 Walking in order takes advantage of early-z rejection, skipping shading pixels that aren't visible.
-As it walks the tree, it skips nodes that were not marked in the PVS.
+As it walks the tree, it skips nodes that that the PVS did not mark.

 Lightmaps are similarily assembled into a texture map and applied in the pixel shader.